 If you have a popular brand of car – like a Jaguar or a Mini – a specialist vehicle, like a classic or high-performance car, you will be able to discover specific enthusiast sites where it is more likely to find a receptive audience.

 Typically, these classified sites charge a flat fee for an advertisement to appear for a set period.
 However, there are some free sites (like Gumtree) which might be worth signing up to and there are other ways to sell your car for free.

 Making the most out of your car and putting together an effective advertisement is key to selling it quickly with a classified ad or online auction – and we will discuss how you should go about doing this later in the guide.

 Selling your car fast to an online car buyer

-If you think classifieds are not for you, there has recently also been a rise in online car buying services, companies like WeBuyAnyCar and alternatives, which offer a quick and hassle-free way for people to sell their cars on the internet.
+If you think classifieds are not for you, there has recently also been a rise in online car buying services, companies like WeBuyAnyCar* and alternatives, which offer a quick and hassle-free way for people to sell their cars for cash.

 The idea is that sellers go to their websites, describe their vehicles and its condition – and it generates an offer price.
 Assuming you are happy with the price provided, there are two main ways that online car buyers complete the purchase:

 Either you take the car to one of their drop-off points (WeBuyAnyCar have many throughout the country), the car then undergoes a physical inspection to ascertain that the information given online was correct – and the price is either agreed or revised.

 Alternatively, and depending on the company you choose, you can arrange for a company representative to come to your home or work and collect your car from there.
 If you choose this option, you will need to call the company to run through your online valuation, and then book-in the collection.